vdsm/virtual-dsm/readme.md

       - 'c *:* rwm'
     ```

-    Please note that even if you don't need DHCP, it's still recommended to enable this feature as it prevents NAT issues and increases performance by using a `macvtap` interface.
+    Please note that even if you don't want DHCP, it's still recommended to enable this feature as it prevents NAT issues and increases performance by using a `macvtap` interface.
+In that case just set a static IP from the DSM control panel after you enabled this mode.

   * ### How do I passthrough the GPU?